-There have been no significant events occurring after the balance date which may affect the Group's operations or the results of those operations, except for noting the ongoing COVID-19 pandemic and its associated impact on estimations fundamental to the preparation of the 30 June 2021 financial statements.
+There have been no significant events occurring after the balance date which may affect the Group's operations or the results of those operations.

 Likely developments

 There are no known likely developments at the date of this report that will impact on the operations of the Company in a material way.